ani1001/ani1001/README.md

 - 👋 Hi, I’m Anik Biswas
-- 👀 I’m interested in - the things I like...
+- 👀 I’m interested in open source projects
-- 🌱 I’m currently learning many a things actually.
+- 🌱 I’m currently learning a lot of things
-- 💞️ I’m looking to collaborate on - Okay, hmmm...
-I don't know.
+- 💞️ I’m looking to collaborate on a FOSS project
-- 📫 To contact, (anikbiswas[at]yandex.com) use it.
+- 📫 To contact, mail me at anikbiswas@yandex.com

 <!---
 ani1001/ani1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.